 - Select Create installation media (USB flash drive, DVD, or ISO file) for another PC if you want to install Windows 10 on another computer or do a fresh install on the same PC.

 5. Choose language, the Windows 10 edition for which you purchased a license, and the architecture of the PC to which you’re going to install it.
 Hit Next.
 If you selected the first option in step 4, you now simply have to wait for the setup to go through its motions.

-6. If you selected the second option in step 4, you will now be given the option to specify whether you want to download the Windows 10 setup directly to a USB flash drive, or to your PC as an ISO file.
+6. If you selected the second option in step 4, you will now be given the option to specify whether you want to download the Windows 10 setup directly to a USB flash drive (turning it into a bootable installation drive), or to your PC as an ISO file.

 - For the former, you will need to have a USB drive with at least 8GB capacity connected to your PC.
 Back up any data on it beforehand as the setup will convert it to a bootable drive.

-- The latter option will simply download an ISO image of the Windows 10 setup, which can then be burnt onto a DVD disc or USB drive using third-party software such as WinUSB Maker.
-We’d recommend this option as the ISO image can be reused as and when required.
+- The latter option will simply download an ISO image of Windows 10, which can then be burnt onto a DVD disc or USB drive using third-party software such as WinUSB Maker.

 7. Once your bootable DVD disc or USB flash drive has been created, restart your PC, enter the boot menu, and select your DVD or flash drive to begin Windows 10 installation.
 The key you’ll need to press for the boot menu can be determined by your computer’s – or specifically, its motherboard’s – manufacturer and a quick Google search.

 Alternatively, you can enter your computer’s BIOS/UEFI, move your DVD drive or flash drive to the top of boot priority, and restart to get the Windows 10 setup going.